ssjw/vscode-oracle-format/README.md

 "oracle-format.rules": "/absolute/path/to/style.xml"
 // (Optional) Change languages associated with formatter "oracle-format.languages": ["plsql" , "oraclesql"]
+// (Optional) Use the Trivadis advanced formatting.
+"oracle-format.useTrivadisFormatter": true
+// (Optional) Path the to Trivadis format.js Javascript file.
+"oracle-format.trivadisFormatScript": "/absolute/path/to/format.js"
+// (Optional) Path to a custom advanced formatter settings XML.
+"oracle-format.trivadisXml": "/absolute/path/to/formatter.xml"
+// (Optional) Path to a custom Arbori script.
+"oracle-format.trivadisArbori": "/absolute/path/to/formatscript.arbori"
 ```

 To reference a relative path inside your workspace use "${workspaceFolder}" variable: